big-data-and-economics/lead-hackathon/README.md

 ## Getting Started

 Each group will receive a unique copy of this repository to work on.
-You will need to clone this repository to your local machines and get to work.
+The repository is hosted within the course organization.
+You will need to clone this repository to your local machines and then push-pull as usual.

+I am hosting each group's repository in the course organization to make sure that it is available to the City of Lewiston independent of your personal account.

+_**Note:** In contrast to other course assignments, you will not be forking this repository to your own account.
+You will receive a version that is specific to your group that is tied to this course organization._

 ## Location